Do You Buy a Car First or Insurance?

 Do I need insurance to purchase a vehicle?

-No, you do not.
-However, you will need an active insurance policy to drive your vehicle in most states legally.
-Also, if your car is financed by a bank or lending institution, they will likely require you to have additional insurance.
+No, you do not, but you do need insurance to register it.
+Also, if your car is financed by a bank or lending institution, they will require you to have insurance coverage.

 Compare Car Insurance Quotes